MTAR Technologies Ltd – Precision Engineering

 Key competitive advantages of the Company are:

-Elaborate product portfolio that allows the company to cater to multiple requirements of the same customer
+• The elaborate product portfolio allows the company to cater to multiple requirements of the same customer

 2. Key Historical Financials

-Cash flow convertibility (CFO/EBITDA) has deteriorated in FY21 and FY22 due to higher working capital (receivables and inventory).
-Cash Flow from Operations was negative in FY22 !!!
+• Cash flow convertibility (CFO/EBITDA) deteriorated in FY21, FY22, and FY23 due to higher working capital (receivables and inventory).
+Company has a CFO of INR 9 cr when the EBITDA was INR 154 cr in FY23!!

 3. What is my view on company valuation?

-MTAR’s IPO issue price in March 2021 was INR 575 and was subscribed 201 times.
-Whoa!
-Currently, the stock is trading at ~2.2x of the issue price.
-That’s a 120% return over a year!
-And this is after the stock has fallen ~50% from its peak in December 2021.
+Were you aware that MTAR's IPO issue price in March 2021 was INR 575 and it was subscribed to a staggering 201 times?
+That's quite impressive!
+Nowadays, the stock is trading at around 3.3 times the issue price, yielding a remarkable 230% return over a few years!

-Such a rally after the IPO is indicative of the fact that the company is in a unique position to enjoy the growth of clean energy, nuclear, defense and space sectors.
-But does that justify a P/E (TTM) ratio of c.
-66x?
+Such remarkable performance after the IPO indicates that the company has a unique opportunity to benefit from the growth of clean energy, nuclear, defense, and space sectors.
+However, some investors may have concerns regarding the current P/E (TTM) ratio of roughly 56x.

 4. What are the risks to the investment analysis?